plumbblake/trevordmiller-website/pages/blog/graphql-schema/index.md

-_How we use a GraphQL schema to dramatically simplify syncing between back-end and front-end._

 ## A single source of truth for app data

 Ropig is built with GraphQL.
 There are [plenty of goodies GraphQL has to offer](http://graphql.org), but in this post, I want to go over one of our favorites: the schema.